Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 What’s important to take away from these scenarios is that you need to use common sense when exercising older dogs!

 Follow your seniors’ lead and watch him closely for signs of pain, distress, overheating or a chill.
+The more you do this, the more in-tune with your senior dog’s needs you will become.

 If in doubt, err on the side of caution and get your golden oldie back home for a drink and a nap.

 Exercise needs to be regular (and a part of his daily routine indefinitely) in order for it to be beneficial and for those benefits to continue.
+2-3 short 10 minute walks are better than one hour long hike!

-Other Ways To Exercise Older Dogs
+Other Ways to Exercise Older Dogs

 Walking is a low-impact and aerobic exercise which is suitable for most older dogs, but there are also other options too.